What is a District Heating System?

 My Boiler will need to be replaced soon, so when will this all take place?

-The plant will take some 3-4 years in construction and commissioning with completion expected in 2025.
-We hope that installation of the District Heating Network infrastructure,will be started in parallel with the later stages of the plant construction to be ready to start around the same time.
+The plant will take some 3-4 years in construction and commissioning with completion currently expected towards the end of the decade.
+We hope that installation of the District Heating Network (DHN) infrastructure, will be started in parallel with the later stages of the plant construction to be ready to start around the same time.
 The DHN will be developed in several stages over a number of years.

-The initial efforts will concentrate on delivering the core loop network around Inverurie, to supply the commercial, industrial and institutional customers.
+Initial efforts will concentrate on delivering the core loop network around Inverurie, to supply the commercial, industrial, and institutional customers.
 This is known the ‘Anchor load’ and is necessary to provide the financial viability to attract the investment required to develop the future stages.
+There will be ‘opportunity’ domestic installations during this phase.
+However, the majority of individual domestic installations will be in future phases.

 What would happen if the Energy plant goes out of business or reaches the end of its planned life?

-The plant is designed for 25years of operation with potential to continue for a further 25 years

-Part of our long term planning is to look at additional sources of heat available within the community.
+The plant is designed for 25 years of operation with potential to continue for a further 25 years.
+Part of our long-term planning is to look at additional sources of heat available within the community.

 Geothermal heat is understood to be available in the area.
 In other areas of Scotland rivers and sewage treatment works are being harnessed as sources of available heat.

-We will also investigate the potential for bulk heat storage in summer when demand is low, for use in winter.
+We will also investigate the potential for bulk heat storage in summer when demand is low, for use in winter. (termed as inter-seasonal storage)